 On-site Data Center Security Operation.
 Google's data centers maintain an on-site security operation responsible for all physical data center security functions 24 hours a day, 7 days a week.
 The on-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.
-On-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.
-On-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.
-On-site security operation personnel monitor closed circuit TV (CCTV) cameras and all alarm systems.
+On-site security operation personnel perform internal and external patrols of the data center regularly.

 Data Center Access Procedures.
 Google maintains formal access procedures for allowing physical access to the data centers.
 The data centers are housed in facilities that require electronic card key access, with alarms that are linked to the on-site security operation.
 All entrants to the data center are required to identify themselves as well as show proof of identity to on-site security operations.
 Only authorized employees, contractors and visitors are allowed entry to the data centers.
-The data center electronic card key access and contractors are permitted to request electronic card key access to these facilities.
+Only authorized employees and contractors are permitted to request electronic card key access to these facilities.
 Data center electronic card key access requests must be made through e-mail, and require the approval of the requestor's manager and the data center director.
-All other entrants requiring temporary data center access must: (i) obtain approval in advance from the data center managers for the specific data center and internal areas tney wish to visit; (ii) sign in at on-site security operations; and (iii) reference an approved data center access record identifying the individual as approved.
+All other entrants requiring temporary data center access must: (i) obtain approval in advance from the data center managers for the specific data center and internal areas they wish to visit; (ii) sign in at on-site security operations; and (iii) reference an approved data center access record identifying the individual as approved.

 On-site Data Center Security Devices.
-Google's data centers employ an electronic card key and biometric access control system that is linked to a system alarm.
+Google's data centers employ a dual authentication access control system that is linked to a system alarm.
 The access control system monitors and records each individual's electronic card key and when they access perimeter doors, shipping and receiving, and other critical areas.
 Unauthorized activity and failed access attempts are logged by the access control system and investigated, as appropriate.
 Authorized access throughout the business operations and data centers is restricted based on zones and the individual's job responsibilities.
 The fire doors at the data centers are alarmed.
 CCTV cameras are in operation both inside and outside the data centers.
-The positioning of the cameras has been designed to cover strategic areas including, among others, the perimeter, doors to the data center building, and shipping/receiving.
-On-site security operations personnel manage the CCTV monitoring, recording and control equipment.
+The positioning of the cameras has been designed to cover strategic package for its personnel.
+Google's infrastructure security personnel are responsible for the ongoing monitoring of Google's security infrastructure, the review of the Services, and responding to security incidents.

+CCTV monitoring, recording and control equipment.
 Secure cables throughout the data centers connect the CCTV equipment.
 Cameras record on site via digital video recorders 24 hours a day, 7 days a week.
 The surveillance records are retained for up to 30 days based on activity.